waimea-cholmes2/level-3-programming-assessment/docs/test-plan.md

 ### Expected Test Result

-when I collect all the chips and return to roulette the win pop-up should appear, and when i lose the main window should disappear and the lost pop-up should appear.
+when I collect all the chips and return to roulette the win pop-up should appear, and when I lose the main window should disappear and the lost pop-up should appear.
 After win/lose state, a final message or UI indication should appear confirming the result.